Home > Health Library > Asthma During Pregnancy

 pregnancy found few risks to the woman or her fetus.
 It is safer for a pregnant

-woman who has asthma to be treated with asthma medicines than for her to have
+woman with asthma to be treated with asthma medicines than for her to have

 asthma symptoms and asthma attacks.footnote 1 Poor control of